If you are not happy with the product you have received, don't worry. You can always ship it back to us within 7 days without any deductions.

-Ways to match South Indian Jewellery with the outfits
+Style Your South Indian Jewellery with Mirraw:

-Latest South Indian Jewellery designs at Mirraw
+Shopping for your South Indian Jewellery at Mirraw Online Store:

 South Indian jewellery is basically fine gold jewellery which has a history back from Sangam Period of the Indian subcontinent.
 It was first used for the deities of South India to decorate them with ornaments but then this trend started all over India.
 South Indian jewellery is worn from head to toe of fine gold jewellery, nowadays silver, brass and copper are trendy to wear.

 Vadiyanam or popularly known as vaddanam is the South Indian name for kamarbandh which is the integral part of South Indian brides.
 Vadiyanam is the tradition chain which is tied around the waist of the bride.
 Vadiyanam, nowadays are available with studded gemstones like ruby, emeralds etc available in various designs.